 Jackie is the Program Director for the Community ESL program.
 She has been with CCA and the Community ESL Program since 2015 and has worked with immigrants and refugees in various capacities since 2009.
 Before joining CCA, she taught English to non-native speakers in Greece and in China and spent time traveling to experience different cultures and languages around the world.
 She has a BA in languages from the University of New Mexico and a MA in socio-cultural anthropology from the University of Sussex in England.

 Program Coordinator, Community ESL Program

-Keenan has been with the Community ESL Program since the Summer 2019 as the Program Coordinator.
+Keenan has been with the Community ESL Program since the Summer 2019 term as the Program Coordinator.
 Prior to his work at the Community College of Aurora, he was a teacher and researcher in the area of ESL on the East Coast, where he worked with a variety of ESL learners at elementary and high schools, community colleges, and universities/graduate schools, as well as at businesses and professional organizations.
 He received a M.A. in Teaching English as a Second Language (TESL) in the Department of Applied Linguistics and a B.A. in German Education and Teaching English to Speakers of Other Languages (TESOL) at the Pennsylvania State University.
 As a Bachelor student, Keenan lived and studied in Germany, and during his M.A. he held a lectureship in German at the Pennsylvania State University.